 The age of consent is the age at which the law says a person can agree to sexual activity.
 If you are under the age of consent, the law says that you cannot legally agree to sexual activity, and any person who does something sexual with you has broken the law.

 In Tasmania, the age of consent is 17.
-If you are 17 years old and above, you can legally have sex (or do another sexual activity) with another person who is 17 years or older as long as you both agree to it.
+If you are 17 years old and above, you can legally have sex (or do another sexual activity) with another person who is 17 years or older as long as you both agree to it, with one exception.
+If you are under 18, it is a crime for a person in a position of authority, like a teacher, coach, employer, carer or religious leader, to have sexual intercourse with you.

-A person who is under the age of 12 can never consent to sexual activity.
+If you are under 12 years of age you can never consent to a sexual activity.

 If you are 24 or under and you have any questions about these laws, you can contact us for free and confidential legal advice here.

-Sending a photo or video of a person doing a sexual act or showing their genital or anal region without their consent is image-based abuse, and it can be a crime.
+Sending a photo or video of a person doing a sexual act or showing their breasts, genitals or anal region without their consent is image-based abuse, and it can be a crime.
 You can find out more on our page on image-based abuse.

 If you feel that someone has done something sexual to you without your consent, this is not okay, and it may be sexual abuse.
 You can find out more information about sexual abuse here.